vippsas/vipps-login-wordpress/README.md

 ## Shortcodes

-* `[login-with-vipps text="Log in with Vipps" application="wordpress"]` - This will print out a *Login with Vipps MobilePay* button that will log you into the given application, which by default can be either WordPress or WooCommerce.
+* `[login-with-vipps application="wordpress"]` - This will print out a Login with Vipps button that will log you into the given application, which by default can be either Wordpress or WooCommerce.
+Uses this web component and supports the parameters: https://developer.vippsmobilepay.com/docs/knowledge-base/buttons/.
-* `[continue-with-vipps text="Continue with Vipps" application="wordpress"]` - This is the same, except for a different default text.
+* `[continue-with-vipps application="wordpress"]` - This is the same, except for a different default text verb.

 ## Customizing the plugin